Welcome to Avon Hospital

-Welcome to Cleveland Clinic Avon Hospital.
+Welcome to Cleveland Clinic Avon Hospital at Richard E. Jacobs Campus.
 It is our privilege to provide inpatient care closer to your community.
 We aim to provide the highest quality care in a safe environment while focusing on you as a person.
 Your comfort and the comfort of your loved ones during your hospitalization is important to us, and we will do what we can to provide an experience that will support you while you heal.
 This guide is provided to you as a resource to assist you and your loved ones during your stay.
 If you would like any additional information, please ask a caregiver.

 Thank you for choosing Cleveland Clinic Avon Hospital.